 AF can give you a higher risk of thrombosis.
 This is where a blood clot forms in your circulatory system.
+If this clot blocks blood flow, it can cause a stroke or heart attack.

 Your doctor may prescribe you a medicine called an anticoagulant to reduce the risk of blood clotting.